ajavamind/rca-studio2/README.md

 ## Studio III Emulator

-Not available in any other emulator, that I am aware, is my Studio 3 emulation, where you can see a color version of Studio III games.
 The Studio III game console was never built by RCA, but I and others wrote games using Studio III prototype boards in 1977.
+My Studio 3 emulation will show color graphics for Studio III games that implement color.

 Studio III Pinball Game Screenshot